Geodan/i3dm.export/README.md

 ## History

+2022-10-05: release 2.3.1 bug fix for showing all instances per tile

 2022-10-05: release 2.3 add support for byte[] type column (in addition to string) for glb's from database

 2022-08-31: release 2.2 renamed parameter 'implicit_tiling_max_features' to 'max_features_per_tile',